Challenge Identification, Eligibility and Placement Procedures

 Step 4: Placement

-Eligibility results will be shared by the child’s school.
-Parent notification letters will be sent by mail to those students considered for placement.
 Once students accept placement into the Challenge program, they will retain placement during elementary school unless they opt out of the program or concerns are noted with performance that may suggest a more appropriate setting for a child’s learning.

 A parent or staff member may appeal the Challenge Advisory Committee’s decision and request that a student’s information be re-evaluated.
 The process begins with the submission of a written request to the child’s home school principal requesting an appeal.
+The home school principal will then make an initial decision on the merits of the appeal.
+Appeals that proceed result in further data review by district staff and possibly further assessment of the student's ability level.
+A final determination of eligibility will be communicated to the parent/guardian at the conclusion of the appeals process.